Britain and United States reach truce in Airbus/Boeing trade dispute

-LONDON (Reuters) -Britain and United States on Thursday said they had agreed a deal to resolve a trade dispute over Airbus and Boeing for the next five years, ensuring retaliatory tariffs remain suspended.
+LONDON, June 17 (Reuters) - Britain and United States on Thursday said they had agreed a deal to resolve a trade dispute over Airbus (AIR.PA) and Boeing (BA.N) for the next five years, ensuring retaliatory tariffs remain suspended.

 The two sides had been battling since 2004 in parallel cases at the World Trade Organization over subsidies for U.S. planemaker Boeing and European rival Airbus, which each argued exposed the other to unfair competition.